JediMasterSlagle/Final/README.md

 After reviewing the results of the models, it came down to choosing either the BalancedRandomForestClassifier model or Native Random Oversampling model.
 Both models have similar accuracy scores (around 62-63%).

-We decided to go with the **BalancedRandomForestClassifier** model due to the recall score for fatal car accidents being higher compared to the Native Random Oversampling model.
+We decided to go with the **BalancedRandomForestClassifier** model due to the recall score for fatal car accidents being higher at 58% compared to the Native Random Oversampling model at 55%.
 Recall/sensitivity calculates how many of the Actual Positives our model captures.
 If our model is going to predict if someone gets into a fatal accident or not, then having high sensitivity is very important.

 ## Creating Flask App for Model
 The purpose of this app is to give an interactive experience with our machine learning model.
 Due to project time constraints, we created a new model that didn't include make_and_model and year.
 Both variables have too many options to write into the html code (make_and_model with 500+ and year 90+).
 We still used the BalancedRandomForestClassifier model for the heroku app after testing it against the Native Random Oversampling model.
 The results were still in favor of that model.